-If you’ve been looking for the best piano keyboard on Amazon, you’re in the right place!
+If you’ve been looking for the best piano keyboard for beginners on Amazon, you’re in the right place!

 There are two types of piano keyboard manufacturers who sell on Amazon: